Indonesian Light Strike Vehicle: History

 ILSV was first introduced at Indo Defense 2014 by PT Jala Berikat Nusantara Perkasa (PT Jala) and PT Dirgantara Indonesia (PT DI or Indonesian Aerospace—IAe).
 President Director of PT Jala Berikat Nusantara Perkasa Jhony Tanoto together with the manufacturing engineering team from PT Dirgantara Indonesia (PT DI) Udjang Hasan Subekti have high hopes that in the future Indonesia will be more independent in the defense industry.
 The type displayed in this exhibition is the soft top type.

-ILSV is again displayed at Indo Defense 2016.
-This time there is a bullet-proof variant with NIJ level III standard steel.
+ILSV was again displayed at Indo Defense 2016.
+This time, it featured a bullet-proof variant with NIJ level III standard steel.
 This variant was developed from the Toyota Hilux and can carry 6 additional passengers.
 A company representative said that the variant was made in response to demands for an ILSV vehicle with an armored cab.

-In 2017, serial production of GAG (Guerilla Anti Guerilla) variant for Mobile Brigade Corps has been started.
-The GAG version could carry 8 troops and equipped with 170 hp, 2,500 cc engine from Hilux with a weight of 4,644 kg.
+In 2017, serial production of the GAG (Guerilla Anti Guerilla) variant for Mobile Brigade Corps started.
+The GAG version can carry 8 troops and equipped with 170 hp, 2,500 cc engine from Hilux with a weight of 4,644 kg.

 In 2020 the IMLA (Indonesian Military Landworthiness Authority) of the Kemhan (Kementerian Pertahanan — Ministry of Defense) feasibility center carried out the rantis (kendaraan taktis — tactical vehicle) ILSV J-Forces 2400 cc feasibility certification and ILSV J-Forces Armored 2400 cc Kopaska in the framework of static testing and dynamic testing.
 The static test was carried out at the PT Jala Berikat Nusantara Perkasa production facility and the dynamic test was carried out for 1 day with a route from PT Jala Berikat Nusantara Perkasa (North Jakarta)–Andara toll road–Sentul City–Gunung Kapur Bogor, in the implementation of activities running smoothly and always comply with the COVID-19 health protocol.

 Implementation of the dynamic test includes acceleration test materials from 40 km/h to 60 km/h, deceleration from 60 km/h to 40 km/h, safe speed up to 90 km/h, climbing power test 45%–60%, offroad test through the track (muddy, sandy, rocky, uphill, downhill, and flat road), test crossing parallel beam obstacles.
 In the implementation of both static and dynamic tests, malfunctions do not occur and are in accordance with the technical specifications in the contract.